Travel Gear, Gadgets and Gizmos

 I’ve been using Lowepro camera bags and backpacks for over 20 years and they have never let me down.
 This particular bag is the one I currently use the most.
 It’s got room for my camera with lens attached, my GoPro carry case, my iPhone, power bank and leads, business cards and a small purse.
 There’s also a padded internal pocket which is perfect for an iPad.
 And I love the pocket at the back, as I can keep my notebook in there and quickly take it out and pop it back again when I’m making notes on a press trip without having to open the bag itself.
 Likewise with the side pockets for my iPhone (although if I’m anywhere where I think there may be pickpockets around I keep it inside the bag itself).

 My bag now looks like this, having been hand painted in Thailand a few months ago.
-You can currently buy an unpainted one on Amazon for £47.40.
 If you’d like it painted like mine, then you’ll have to take it to Thailand!

 4 Port USB Plug Charger